-If you are buying a mid-range CPU like a Ryzen 5 or a Core i5 then it does not make sense to buy a really expensive air cooler like a Noctua NH D15 or a high-performance liquid cooler like the EK-AiO Elite 360mm radiator because the heat output of these processors is generally low.
+If you are buying a mid-range CPU like a Ryzen 5 or a Core i5 then it does not make sense to buy a really expensive air cooler like a Noctua NH D15 or a high-performance AiO liquid cooler like the EK-AiO Elite 360mm radiator because the heat output of these processors is generally low.
 Smaller air coolers are the best match for processors of this price range because they are easy on the wallet, have a bigger compatibility window, and deliver a decent thermal and acoustic performance which is important.
-Following are some of the best budget CPU air coolers for midrange CPUs to buy in 2021.

 1. Cooler Master Hyper 212 Black Edition

 Best Overall Budget CPU Cooler